This article describes the available Rules Engine Events.

 For existing custom fields - is triggered when their value is updated/changed (empty =>value, value1=>value2)

-Some example use cases: sending a reminder to a customer which custom field value changes; creating a todo for an AR when the custom status(value in their custom field) is changed.
+Some example use cases: sending a reminder to a customer which custom field value changes; creating a task for an AR when the custom status(value in their custom field) is changed.

 If you want a particular value to trigger the action, add a custom condition with this custom field, operator = equals, and enter the value you expect to receive.